Recurrent Memory Transformer: Conclusions

 \section{Conclusions}

 In this paper we introduced Recurrent Memory Transformer a simple recurrent memory augmentation of Transformer model.
 RMT is implemented by extension of an input sequence with special global memory tokens and segment-level recurrence.
+Importantly, our method allows to learn more compact sequence representations and improve existing pretrained models without extensive additional compute, thus making practical machine learning applications more energy efficient and environmentally friendly.

 In our experiments we compared RMT with Transformer baseline and Transformer-XL which is a well-known modification of Transformer for long sequences.
 RMT almost perfectly solves Copy, Reverse as well as quadratic equations tasks for sequences consisting of multiple segments outperforming Transformer-XL.
 It also demonstrates quality for associative retrieval task on par with Transformer-XL.
 As expected, baseline Transformer fails to solve these tasks for multi-segment settings.